 What we are seeing in modern America is a strange combination of how order breaks down in a society.
-The American ruling class is coming to the conclusion that the rules really don’t work for them.
-They don’t have the will or ability to simply toss them aside and impose a new order, but they refuse to allow the old rules to limit their power.
-That’s what’s happening with the chaos we see in the courts.
+The American ruling class is concluding that the rules really do not work for them.
+They do not have the will or ability to simply toss them aside and impose a new order, but they refuse to allow the old rules to limit their power.
+That is what is happening with the chaos we see in the courts.
 Judges, who are members of the ruling class, are willy-nilly overthrowing the constitutional order.

 Take a look at the list of suggestions in that article.
 Having states ignore Federal courts is not a small thing. it is a click away from secession.
 If a state legislature elected to go this route, they would be placing themselves in legal jeopardy.
 A federal judge could order the arrest of the speaker of the state house or the governor.
 Would the governor respond by having the judge arrested?
 It is not hard to see how this can get out of control, pitting the political class against itself, but also against factions in the public.